How Data Augmentation affects Optimization for Linear Regression: Introduction

 \section{Introduction}

-Implementing gradient-based optimization in practice requires many choices.
-These include hyperparameters such as learning rate and batch size as well as data augmentation, a popular set of techniques in which data is augmented (i.e. modified) at every step of optimization.
-The quality of trained models is highly sensitive to these choices, and in practice they are made using methods ranging from a simple grid search to Bayesian optimization and reinforcement learning \citep{cubuk2019autoaugment, cubuk2020randaugment, ho2019population}.
-Such approaches, while effective, are often ad-hoc and computationally expensive due to the need to handle scheduling, in which optimization hyperparameters and augmentation choices and strengths are chosen to change over the course of optimization.
+Data augmentation, a popular set of techniques in which data is augmented (i.e. modified) at every optimization step, has become increasingly crucial to training models using gradient-based optimization.
+However, in modern overparametrized settings where there are many different minimizers of the training loss, the specific minimizer selected by training and the quality of the resulting model can be highly sensitive to choices of augmentation hyperparameters.
+As a result, practitioners use methods ranging from simple grid search to Bayesian optimization and reinforcement learning \citep{cubuk2019autoaugment, cubuk2020randaugment, ho2019population} to select and schedule augmentations by changing hyperparameters over the course of optimization.
+Such approaches, while effective, often require extensive compute and lack theoretical grounding.

-These empirical results stand in contrast to theoretically grounded approaches to stochastic optimization which provide both provable guarantees and reliable intuitions.
-The most extensive work in this direction builds on the seminal article \citep{robbins1951stochastic} of Monro and Robbins and gives provably optimal learning rate schedules for stochastic optimization of strongly convex objectives.
-While rigorous, these approaches are typically are not sufficiently flexible to address the myriad augmentation types and hyperparameter choices beyond learning rates necessary in practice.

-This article is a step towards bridging this gap by providing a rigorous framework which can access augmentations used by practitioners.
-Our framework, presented in \S \ref{S:aug-opt}, re-interprets data augmentation so that augmented gradient descent corresponds to stochastic gradient descent on a time-varying sequence of objectives.
-Importantly, it naturally incorporates traditional stochastic optimization methods such as minibatch SGD.
-This framework provides a unified language to study widely used augmentations ranging from synthetic noise (additive noise \citep{grandvalet1997noise} to CutOut \citep{devries2017improved}), Mixup \citep{zhang2017mixup} and label-preserving transformations (color jitter, geometric transformations \citep{simard2003best}).
-Its connection to stochastic optimization opens the door to a principled study of how to schedule and evaluate such complex augmentations.